-1.1.
-Acquisition from in-situ sources (fieldwork)
+1.1 Acquisition from in-situ sources (fieldwork)

 Permission from the Providing Country to undertake fieldwork and collect biological material will typically include Prior Informed Consent (PIC) and Mutually Agreed Terms (MAT), which may be combined in a permit.
 Staff may have to negotiate and agree these with the Providing Country prior to the start of fieldwork, depending on the applicable laws and regulations of the Providing Country, and whether or not the fieldwork is taking place as part of a larger project for which negotiations have already taken place.
-Institutions should develop systems so that staff are aware of the permissions and legal documentation required14, and seek to obtain the relevant documentation from the Competent National Authority within the Providing Country 15.
+Institutions should develop systems so that staff are aware of the permissions and legal documentation required14, and seek to obtain the relevant documentation from the Competent National Authority within the Providing Country.
 Institutions and staff should be aware, when contacting the Competent National Authority, that other offices might need to be contacted as well (e.g. separate export or research permits may be required), depending on the Providing Country's legislation.
-If a Providing Country grants free access, institutions are advised to positively document that access was not restricted and that no permits for access of biological material were required or have been issued16.
+If a Providing Country grants free access, institutions are advised to positively document that access was not restricted and that no permits for access of biological material were required or have been issued.

 Indigenous and Local Community customary laws and community protocols should be taken into account and reflected in mutually agreed terms, even if this is not required by the national legislation.
+Staff should not start any fieldwork until the required permits are agreed and finalised, or appropriate written guarantees received.
+Fieldwork in a Providing Country is to be carried out only in accordance with the laws and regulations of that country.